yr542/Bioinformatics_with_Python_Course_Udemy/Section2_Module2_Bioinformatics_WithBioPython/ReadMe.txt

 -Each video is either called a video or a subsection.

 -I tried to consolidate each subsection into 1 Jupyter Notebook.
+This is different from the instructor who used 1 Jupter Notebook for all the subsections.